-Queen's Music is located in Harrison-LeCaine Hall, situated in the heart of the Queen's University campus.
+Queen's School of Music is located in Harrison-LeCaine Hall, situated in the heart of the Queen's University campus.

 The building, which was officially opened in 1974, is named after the eminent British musicologist Frank Harrison, the first resident musician at Queen's from 1935-46, and the scientist/composer Hugh Le Caine, a major figure in the development of electronic music in Canada.

-Designed specifically to house Music at Queen's, our facilities include classrooms, teaching studios, rehearsal halls, offices, electroacoustic studios, a computer laboratory, an electronic keyboard laboratory, an early music instrument room, and lounge areas.
+Designed specifically to house Queen's School of Music, our facilities include classrooms, teaching studios, rehearsal halls, offices, electroacoustic studios, a computer laboratory, an electronic keyboard laboratory, an early music instrument room, and lounge areas.
 Practice studios are located in the lower level of Harrison-LeCaine Hall as well as in two other buildings on campus, Watson Hall and the Chown Hall residence.
 All practice studios are furnished with an upright piano, and are available to Bachelor of Music students as well as to other students registered taking applied lessons or participating in ensembles.

 The Electroacoustic Music Studios comprise four separate studios, each dedicated to different aspects of composition, and each equipped with state-of-the-art electronic and computer equipment.
 Read more about the Electroacoustic Music Studios.